bsc-ssrg/dataclay-class/README.md

 - remoteIP: remote IP addres with dataClay logicmodule exposed port. ex 84.88.184.227:11034
 - localDockerFile: path of docker file to be used in local.
 Ex: dockers/docker-compose.yml
 - remoteDockerFile: path of docker file to be used in local.
 Ex: dockers/docker-compose-arm.yml
-- python-version: Python version.
+- virtualEnv: Python virtual environment with installed dataclay version.
-- dataclay-version: DataClay version.
 REMEMBER that python version and dataclay version should be consistent with docker images being used.
 - ssl?: can be true or false Indicates we want to use secure connections.